dcunited001/te-xel-io/app/posts/2015-02-21-workplace-bullying-part-one.md

 ![Sun Tzu](/img/posts/2015-02-21-workplace-bullying-part-one/sun-tzu.jpg)

 Here's another book to read and you can even find it online [for free!](http://classics.mit.edu/Tzu/artwar.html) Read it!
-It's like three pages, so read a version.
+It's like three pages and I recommend reading it first, then finding a version with commentary.
 Some of the most important topics in this book are:

 1. **Fight a war without fighting.**  Don't openly fight battles if you don't have to.
 No one wants to expend unnecessary energy.
 Weigh your options.
 What are they?
 Can you play to your opponents motivations?
 Find something in common instead.
 2. **Know thyself and know your enemy.**  By predicting behavior and knowing your own capabilities, you know which battles are won and which are lost before fighting them.
 And more.